Maguire arrest: Man Utd captain 'to be charged with aggravated assault' on holiday in Greece | Goal.com

 The defender, 27, is fully cooperating with Greek police, according to his club, having been on holiday on the Greek island of Mykonos with friends and family following the conclusion of the season.

-A police spokesman, Petros Vassilakis, told media outlets including Mail Online: "When the brawl was all sorted out, one of the two groups - with the football players - started verbally abusing officers.
+A police spokesman, Petros Vassilakis, told media outlets: "When the brawl was all sorted out, one of the two groups - with the football players - started verbally abusing officers.

 "There were several policemen there.
 At some point, one of the three members of the group - they were aged 27, 28, and 29 - threw a swing at one of the policemen and a fight ensued.